vavrusa/ljdns/README.md

 ## Non-blocking I/O

-The library comes with easy asynchronous socket I/O and scoped coroutines, this means you can write sequential code and get free concurrency when coroutine would block instead.
+The library comes with simple non-blocking socket I/O and coroutines, this means you can write sequential code and get free concurrency when coroutine would block instead.
 As the coroutines are scoped, you can nest coroutines and tie their lifetime to sockets they block on.

 The asynchronous I/O is based on [ljsyscall][ljsyscall] and uses `epoll/kqueue` when possible.
 It also supports [TCP Fast Open][tcp-fastopen] and `SO_REUSEPORT` when available.